openid/connect/openid-connect-self-issued-v2/openid-connect-self-issued-v2-1_0.md

 ### Presentation of Aggregated Credentials

-  A Self-Issued OP can present two types of claims - self-attested claims and cryptographically verifiable claims issued by the trusted third-party sources.
+  A Self-Issued OP can present two types of claims - self-attested claims and cryptographically verifiable claims issued by trusted third-party sources.

-  This specification relies on other specifications to define the methods to present claims from third-party issuers.
-One such example is [@!OIDC4VP], which describes the presentation of Verifiable Credentials with OpenID Connect.
+  This specification relies on other specifications to define the methods to present claims from third-party issuers, such as [@!OIDC4VP], which describes the presentation of Verifiable Credentials with OpenID Connect.

 # Terms and Definitions